Keyboard shortcuts

 Supersedes: SRS_BRK_0042

-When markspec format encounters a Supersedes: line, it writes the inverse Superseded-by: attribute on the target entry automatically.
+When markspec fmt encounters a Supersedes: line, it writes the inverse Superseded-by: attribute on the target entry automatically.
 The author only writes Supersedes: — never Superseded-by:.

 Deprecated